K-Square-00/ComputerScience/Ch_01_Logical_Reasoning/README.md

 <br /> m: median household income is stable

 <br /> a) Inflation is rising but median household income is stable.
-<br /> b) Neither is inflation rising nor is  median household income is stable
+<br /> b) Neither is inflation rising nor is  median household income stable.

 <details>
   <summary>Solution:</summary>